Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Linear Recurrent Neural Networks

 \subsection{Long-Term Behavior}

-Let us now investigate the long-term behavior of a RNN (run in output generating mode) by understanding it as an (autonomous) \emph{dynamic system} \citep{CK14}.
-We will see (in Prop.~\ref{infty}) that the network dynamics may be reduced to a very small number of neurons in the long run.
-This describes the behavior for $t \to \infty$.
+Let us now investigate the long-term behavior of an LRNN (run in output generating mode) by understanding it as an (autonomous) \emph{dynamic system} \citep{CK14,Str15}.
+We will see (in \cref{infty}) that the network dynamics may be reduced to a very small number of dimensions/neurons in the long run.
+They determine the behavior for $t \to \infty$.
 Nevertheless, for smaller $t$, the use of many neurons is important for computing short-term predictions.